powwu/ttr-web/README.md

 ###     **Script is not currently finished, and so this will NOT work.**

 ##    Step 1: Script installation
 This script is designed to work with Ubuntu 18.04 servers.
-If you would like to run this on another type of Linux server, please DM me on Twitter and I can work something out.
+If you are looking for a reliable and cheap hosting service, I recommend DigitalOcean.

 Install git if you haven't already: